 The Pennsylvania Human Relations Commission (PHRC) was established by the 1955 law to enforce the non-discrimination policy.
 The PHRC has jurisdiction to investigate alleged acts of discrimination on the basis of:

 Race; color; sex; age (over 40); ancestry; national origin; religious creed; having a GED rather than a high school diploma; handicap or disability, or the use of a guide or support animal for disability, or relationship to a person with a disability.

 However, they receive hundreds of complaints every year and have a limited staff in only three offices.
 At first, several municipalities found self-determination to form their own local human relations commission to provide more efficient recourse for victims of discrimination.
 The Philadelphia Commission on Human Relations was formed in 1951 and the Allentown Human Relations Commission was established in 1962.
 Realizing that the state law did not cover LGBTQ members of their communities, over time, more local government took initiatives to pass local laws to fill in where the state was behind.

 There has been only one significant court challenge against the merits of a non-discrimination ordinance.
 In Hartman v.
 Allentown (2005) the Commonwealth Court upheld a ruling by the Lehigh County Court of Common Pleas that municipalities do have the authority to form their own Human Relations Commission and include protected classes not explicitly defined in the state statue.
 The challenge was brought by a group of Allentown rental property and business owners claiming that the Pennsylvania Human Relations Act superseded any local statue, which was ultimately rejected by the courts.

-LGBT State Employees are Protected
+LGBTQ State Employees are Protected

 Governor Dick Thornbrugh (R): 1984-1